Resources > Articles

 It may also be helpful to establish clear guidelines and protocols for sharing information and knowledge.
 This could include establishing a process for documenting and sharing important information, such as a centralized knowledge management system or a system for capturing and sharing best practices.

-In addition, it’s important to regularly assess and evaluate the effectiveness of your strategies for combating data hoarding.
-This could involve conducting surveys or focus groups to gather feedback from team members, as well as tracking key metrics such as data maturity and turnover rates.
+It’s also important to regularly assess and evaluate the effectiveness of your strategies for combating data hoarding.
+This could involve conducting surveys or focus groups to gather feedback from team members.
+Additionally, you may want to track key metrics such as data maturity and turnover rates.

 Author